Morgpie: Twitch content metas

 Some users felt Morgpie was pushing the platform's boundaries too far, toeing the line of Twitch's guidelines.
 On December 11, her account was banned following a topless charity stream to raise money for Doctors without Borders.
 Morgpie felt that community uproar around her content played a large role in her ban, asserting that her topless meta was within terms of service (TOS), and stating in an interview that she previously read the platform's TOS, attempting to work within its confines.
 Her ban was short-lived, being lifted around two days later.
 In the interim, Twitch made changes to their policies allowing for "artistic depictions of nudity", as well as "deliberately highlighted breasts, buttocks or pelvic region" as long as the content was properly labeled.
 However, the platform expeditiously rolled back its policy update the following day.
 After she was unbanned, she tweeted that the ban was not a result of the meta itself, but rather her "off-screen [boob] clapping".
 In January 2024, Twitch again updated their policies, directly nixing the meta as streamers became prohibited to "imply or suggest that they are fully or partially nude".

 In March 2024, Morgpie experimented with another meta, wearing a monochrome outfit and using her body as a green-screen.
-She made particular use of her buttocks as the green-screen projection area, such as in one stream where she reacted to a video by fellow streamer Cr1TiKaL.
+She made particular use of her buttocks as the green-screen projection area, such as in one stream where she reacted to a video by fellow streamer MoistCr1tikal.
 Debuting the style on March 12, she further propelled the meta's popularity a couple of days later following a Fortnite stream, with her gameplay overlaid on her buttocks.
 In another stream, she used a green-screen cut-out shirt, causing her head and breasts to be the only visible parts of her body.
 Like with the topless meta, this style of content proved to be controversial and led to a ban on "content that focuses on intimate body parts for a prolonged period of time" going into effect on March 29.

+In May 2026, Morgpie was again temporarily suspended from Twitch after painting the soles of her feet and using them as a green screen overlay for gameplay of Dark Souls III.